arangodb/docs/3.12/appendix-references-collection-object.md

 above.
 The optional `options` parameter must be an object and can be used to specify the following options:

 - `waitForSync`: One can force synchronization of the document creation operation to disk even in case that the `waitForSync` flag is been disabled for the entire collection.
 Thus, the `waitForSync` option can be used to force synchronization of just specific operations.
 To use this, set the `waitForSync` parameter to `true`.
 If the `waitForSync` parameter is not specified or set to `false`, then the collection's default `waitForSync` behavior is applied.
 The `waitForSync` parameter cannot be used to disable synchronization for collections that have a default `waitForSync` value of `true`.
 - `silent`: If this flag is set to `true`, the method does not return any output.
 - `returnNew`: If this flag is set to `true`, the complete new document is returned in the output under the attribute `new`.
 - `returnOld`: If this flag is set to `true`, the complete old document is returned in the output under the attribute `old`.
 Only available in combination with the `overwrite` option
 - `overwrite`: If set to `true`, the insert becomes a replace-insert.
   If a document with the same `_key` exists already the new document is not rejected with unique constraint violated but will replace the old document.
 Note that operations with `overwrite` parameter require a `_key` attribute in the request payload, therefore they can only be performed on collections sharded by `_key`.
 - `overwriteMode`: this optional flag can have one of the following values:
   - `ignore`: if a document with the specified `_key` value exists already, nothing will be done and no write operation will be carried out.
     The insert operation will return success in this case.
 This mode does not support returning the old document version using the `returnOld` attribute. `returnNew` will only set the `new` attribute in the response if a new document was inserted.
   - `replace`: if a document with the specified `_key` value exists already, it will be overwritten with the specified document value.
 This mode will also be used when no overwrite mode is specified but the `overwrite` flag is set to `true`.
   - `update`: if a document with the specified `_key` value exists already, it will be patched (partially updated) with the specified document value.
     The overwrite mode can be further controlled via the `keepNull` and `mergeObjects` parameters.
   - `conflict`: if a document with the specified `_key` value exists already, return a unique constraint violation error so that the insert operation fails.
 This is also the default behavior in case the overwrite mode is not set, and the `overwrite` flag is `false` or not set either.
 - `keepNull`: The optional `keepNull` parameter can be used to modify the behavior when handling `null` values.
 Normally, `null` values are stored in the database.
 By setting the `keepNull` parameter to `false`, this behavior can be changed so that all attributes in `data` with `null` values will be removed from the target document.
   This option controls the update-insert behavior only.
 - `mergeObjects`: Controls whether objects (not arrays) will be merged if present in both the existing and the patch document.
 If set to `false`, the value in the patch document will overwrite the existing document's value.
 If set to `true`, objects will be merged.
   The default is `true`.
   This option controls the update-insert behavior only.

 ---

-`collection.insert(array)`

-`collection.insert(array, options)`
+`collection.insert(array [, options])`

-These two variants allow to perform the operation on a whole array of arguments.
+This variant allows you to perform the operation on a whole array of arguments.
 The behavior is exactly as if `insert()` would have been called on all members of the array separately and all results are returned in an array.
-If an error occurs with any of the documents, no exception is risen!
-Instead of a document an error object is returned in the result array.
-The options behave exactly as before.
+If an error occurs with any of the documents, no exception is raised!
+Instead of a document, an error object is returned in the result array.

 **Examples**